Technologies and Security Challenges in Metaverse: Security Threats and Vulnerabilities in Metaverse (RQ2)

 \paragraph{Privacy Threats} Privacy threats in the Metaverse include extensive and intrusive data collection of sensitive information such as biometrics, movements, and physical surroundings.
 This sensitive information can be used for surveillance, profiling, and identity theft.

 \begin{enumerate} {\roman{enumi}.}

-\item {Pervasive Data Collection} Immersive interaction with avatars in the Metaverse requires detailed and continuous user profiling \cite{falchuk2018social}.
+\item \myparait{Pervasive Data Collection:} Immersive interaction with avatars in the Metaverse requires detailed and continuous user profiling \cite{falchuk2018social}.
 Data such as facial expressions, eye and hand movements, speech patterns, and biometric data are used to capture information at an extremely granular level.
 Human-computer interaction (HCI) and extended reality (XR) technologies allow for real-time user tracking by analyzing bodily movements and personal characteristics \cite{shang2020arspy}.
-For instance, the Oculus headset can accurately track head orientation, map physical surroundings, and monitor user position with submillimeter precision.
-These headsets are equipped with motion sensors and four integrated cameras that help to collect such complex data during activities such as browsing Roblox or interacting with other avatars.
+For instance, the Oculus headset can accurately track head orientation, map physical surroundings, and monitor user position with great precision.
 However, the vast amounts of sensitive data collected by these headsets could be exploited for serious crimes, such as identity theft, surveillance, and behavioral manipulation.

-\item{Evolving Data Types} The Metaverse generates various types of data from multiple sensors and devices.
-For instance, Eye movement, facial expression, and head movement data are collected to provide a full immersive user experience \cite{kumar2008second, cheng2024user}.
+\item \myparait{ Evolving Data Types:} The Metaverse generates various types of data from multiple sensors and devices.
+For instance, eye movement, facial expression, and head movement data are collected to provide a full immersive user experience \cite{kumar2008second, cheng2024user}.
 Moreover, devices such as VR headsets and haptic gloves are capable of capturing sensitive biometric data, including iris patterns, fingerprints, and other personal identifiers.
-The capability of Metaverse devices poses significant challenges in collecting, managing, and storing large amounts of sensitive user data \cite{cheng2024user}.
-Additionally, the security of these devices themselves becomes challenging, since any compromise might result in data breaches, unauthorized access, or even cause harm to users.
+The capability of these devices poses significant challenges in collecting, managing, and storing large amounts of sensitive user data \cite{cheng2024user}.
+The security of these devices themselves becomes challenging, since any compromise might result in data breaches, unauthorized access, or even cause harm to users.
 Therefore, ensuring secure device design and robust data protection mechanisms is essential to safeguarding user trust and safety in immersive environments.